Factors of Poor Fingerprint Quality

 An individual, by the nature of their work or age, may have very thin or worn ridges in the pattern area.
 Record worn fingers in both the rolled and plain impressions without a notation.

 Instant Passport Photos 2 x 2 & World Wide Photos: Ready to go 10 Minute USA / CANADA Printed (1-2) Or Digital Copy $20 additional copy (1-2) $10.
-We are using a global-wide photo template to cover up all the nations, it meets the official requirements of the nations.
-Our professional photos can be useful for the Visa (Temporary / Resident), E-Visa, PIO, Passport, Citizenship, Permanent Resident, Green card, PCC / Birth Certificate, FRRO, Driving License, ID Card, Taxi License and much more.
+We are using a global-wide photo template to cover all the nations, it meets the official requirements of the nations.
+Our professional photos can be useful for the Visa (Temporary / Resident), E-Visa, PIO, Passport, Citizenship, Permanent Resident, Green card, PCC / Birth Certificate, FRRO, Driving License, ID Card, Taxi License, and much more.
 Please let us know your country name and requirements, you will get the photographs at your fingertips within no time.

 Michigan’s Law on Notarial Acts (MiLONA), P.A.
 238 of 2003, as amended, is an act to provide for the qualification, appointment, and regulation of Notary Publics (Notaries) by the Secretary of State.
 As such, a Notary is a public servant.
 The MiLONA prescribes the powers and duties of state agencies and local officers and provides for remedies and penalties.
 The MiLONA provides for the protection of citizens against fraud by requiring that a commissioned Notary verify and attest to the signing of documents.
 The MiLONA further provides for the admissibility of evidence and establishes the recognition of acknowledgments and other notarial acts performed outside of this state.